 The need for a new confrere in Baghdad in order that the “mission” can continue.
 He says: YOU write directly to the provincials (Poland,Oecraine) to present your needs and demand.
 If they react I will support you.
 My response: I might present this idea to Fr.
 General when I see him in Rome.

 About Fr.
-Manhal: I just told him to check the documents about him, and correct the passive attitude of the previous provincial.
+Manhal: I just told him to check the documents about him.

 If something unexpected would happen the mission and the CES will be handed over to Bishop Bashar and he will inherit its belongings.

 A week later on a visit to Fr.
 Lucien Cop, a painting made by one of his students from Baghdad, was presented and he looked gradefully with such staring eyes, never to forget.
 He lives now in the convent of Heist op den Berg and tied up in his weel chair.
 This free man who always had the last word and liked to walk and visit his people ….
 Since he left Baghdad in 2014 he lived for some years with Bennie, Petit-Jean, Timon De Cock, in Begijnhof, St. Amandsberg, but since last year he has been transferred to Heist-op-den-Berg, because he walked too far and once was about to be killed by a train.